ESMValGroup/ESMValTool_Tutorial/_episodes/00-quickstart.md

 > ## How do I activate and test the ESMValTool environment?
 >
 > - For this quickstart guide, an assumption is made that ESMValTool has
->   already been installed.
-If this is not the case, see the
+>   already been installed at the site where ESMValTool will be run.
+If this is
->   [Installation][lesson-installation] episode in this tutorial.
+>   not the case, see the [Installation][lesson-installation] episode in this
+>   tutorial.
 >
 > - Activate the ESMValTool environment by following the instruction at
 >   [ESMValTool: Pre-installed versions on HPC clusters / other